-Character of Supervision identifies the degree and type of supervisory responsibility in a position or the nature of functional/program supervision, technical direction or advice involved in staff relationships.
+Character of Supervision identifies the degree and type of supervisory responsibility in a position, or the nature of functional/program supervision, technical direction or advice involved in staff relationships.

-( $$ ) Check the applicable box(es) to describe the type of supervisory responsibility required by an incumbent in the position: □□Not responsible for supervising or providing guidance to anyone. ☐ Provides technical and/or functional guidance to staff and/or students. ☐☐ Instructs students and supervises various learning environments. ⊠□ Assigns and checks work of others doing similar work. $\square$ Supervises a work group.
-Assigns work to be done, methods to be used, and is responsible for the work performed by the group. ☐☐ Manages the staff and operations of a program area/department. ☐ Manages the staff and operations of a division/major department. ☐☐ Manages the staff and operations of several divisions/major departments. □ Acts as a consultant to College management. □ Other e.g., counselling, coaching.
-Please specify: ■ Provides guidance on matters relating to Indigenous ways of knowing and being to faculty and staff during training programs/workshops.
-Includes management responsibilities for hiring, assignment of duties and work to be performed, performance management, and recommending the termination of staff.
+( $$ ) Check the applicable box(es) to describe the type of supervisory responsibility required by an incumbent in the position: $\square\square$ Not responsible for supervising or providing guidance to anyone. $oxtimes\Box$ Provides technical and/or functional guidance to staff and/or students. $\square\square$ Instructs students and supervises various learning environments. ⊠□Assigns and checks work of others doing similar work. ☐☐Supervises a work group.
+Assigns work to be done, methods to be used, and is responsible for the work performed by the group. $\square\square$ Manages the staff and operations of a program area/department. $\square\square$ Manages the staff and operations of a division/major department. $\square\square$ Manages the staff and operations of several divisions/major departments. ⊠ Acts as a consultant to College management. ☐ Other e.g., counselling, coaching.
+Please specify: Includes management responsibilities for hiring, assignment of duties and work to be performed, performance management, and recommending the termination of staff.
 Specify staff (by title) or groups who are supervised/given functional guidance by an incumbent.
-The incumbent will oversee the work of participants registered in professional learning programs which may include: Faculty (PT / FT) or Support Staff (PT / FT) - various The incumbent will oversee the work of offloaded FT Faculty or contract employees when developing new professional learning programs or projects with Indigenous Services/PPDR which may include: Faculty (FT) or Subject Matter Experts - various
+The incumbent will oversee the work of participants registered in professional learning programs which may include: Faculty (PT / FT) or Support Staff (PT / FT) - various The incumbent may also oversee the work of offloaded FT Faculty or contract employees when developing new professional learning programs which may include: Faculty (FT) or Subject Matter Experts - various